Andrew Johnson's drunken vice-presidential inaugural address: Later that day

+Inaugural ball

+Johnson attended the March 6 inaugural ball, which "after his rebuff in the Senate" earlier that day, "started tongues to wagging."
 There are two surviving newspaper mentions of Johnson at Lincoln's inaugural ball.
 The Democratic-aligned Democrat of Montrose, Pennsylvania, claimed that Johnson had to be carried out of the inaugural ball.
 The Springfield Republican of Massachusetts, a source described as "one of the leading Republican newspapers in the country," reported that Johnson was "so far stupefied with liquor" at the inaugural ball that he had to be physically carried back to his rooms.

-Aftermath

 Press commentary

 Following the inauguration there was a roiling debate about what, exactly, had happened, but "there was no disagreement as to the baneful effect his maudlin performance had on those in attendance.
 Reaction throughout the country was one of shock, dismay, and humiliation."
 The New York World read the entrails and saw augurs of doom: "And to think that only one frail human stands between this insolent clownish drunkard and the Presidency!
 May God bless and spare Abraham Lincoln!
 Should this Andrew Johnson become his successor, the decline and fall of the American republic would smell as rank in history as that of atrocious monsters in human shape as Nero and Caligula."
 Cincinnati journalist "Mack" (Joseph B. McCullagh) wrote, "... the subject is really too sickening to write about [...]
 All I have to say about the inauguration is, may He who controls the lives of men and the destinies of nations preserve the life of Abraham Lincoln, and spare the country the humiliation it would be made to feel in the contingency of Andrew Johnson's assumption of the reins of government."
 Several years later, Forney wrote a passage that is suggestive of the incident: "Lincoln, without seeming to aspire, reached the highest station in the world; while Johnson, always reaching forth for the golden fruit, got it, and lost it in a fit of inconceivable madness.
 Abraham Lincoln died at the best moment for himself; Andrew Johnson lives to prove how great opportunities may be wasted."